docker-hy/docker-hy.github.io/part1.md

 The first result, `hello-world`, is an official image.
 [Official images](https://docs.docker.com/docker-hub/official_images/) are curated and reviewed by Docker, Inc. and are usually actively maintained by the authors.
 They are built from repositories in the [docker-library](https://github.com/docker-library).

-When browsing the CLI's search results, you can recognize an official image from the "[OK]" in the "OFFICIAL" column and from the fact that the image's name has no prefix (aka organization/user).
+When browsing the CLI's search results, you can recognize an official image from the "[OK]" in the "OFFICIAL" column and also from the fact that the image's name has no prefix (aka organization/user).
 When browsing Docker Hub, the page will show "Docker Official Images" as the repository, instead of a user or organization.
 For example, see the [Docker Hub page](https://hub.docker.com/_/hello-world/) of the `hello-world` image.

 The third result, `tutum/hello-world`, is marked as "automated".
 This means that the image is [automatically built](https://docs.docker.com/docker-hub/builds/) from the source repository.
-Its [Docker Hub page](https://hub.docker.com/r/tutum/hello-world/) shows its previous "Builds" and a link to the image's "Source Repository" (in this case, to Github) from which Docker Hub builds the image.
+Its [Docker Hub page](https://hub.docker.com/r/tutum/hello-world/) shows its previous "Builds" and a link to the image's "Source Repository" (in this case, to GitHub) from which Docker Hub builds the image.

 The second result, `kitematic/hello-world-nginx`, is neither an official nor automated image.
 We can't really know what the image is built from, since its [Docker Hub page](https://hub.docker.com/r/kitematic/hello-world-nginx/) has no links to any repos.
 The only thing its Docker Hub page reveals is that the image is 4 years old.
 Even if the image's "Overview" section had links to a repository, we would have no guarantees that the published image was actually built from that source.

 There are also other Docker registries competing with Docker Hub, such as [quay](https://quay.io/).
 However, `docker search` will only search Docker Hub, so we'll need to use the registry's web pages to search for images.
 Take a look at the page of [the `nordstrom/hello-world` image on quay](https://quay.io/repository/nordstrom/hello-world).
-The page shows the command to use to pull the image, which reveals that we can also pull images from other hosts than Docker Hub:
+The page shows the command to use to pull the image, which reveals that we can also pull images from hosts other than Docker Hub:

 `docker pull quay.io/nordstrom/hello-world`

-So by default, if the host (here: `quay.io`) is omitted, it will pull from Docker Hub.
+So, if the host's name (here: `quay.io`) is omitted, it will pull from Docker Hub by default.

 **[Do exercise 1.3](/exercises/#13)**